Rockyhubdev/TryBotX/README.md

 │   ├── pickaxes-IDs.txt
 │   ├── emotes-IDs.txt
 │   ├── backpacks-IDs.txt
-│   └── DeadsideAuthGenerator.exe  # Used to extract auth tokens from Epic Games Launcher
+│   └── DeviceAuthGenerator.exe  # Used to extract auth tokens from Epic Games Launcher
 │
 ├── node_modules/                 # ⚠️ DO NOT EDIT
 ├── package.json                  # ⚠️ DO NOT EDIT